-□ None ⊠ Yes known The Applicant consulted DAHP's Interactive Tribal Map, which identified the Confederated Tribes of the Warm Springs Reservation of Oregon, Samish Indian Nation, Wanapum Tribe, and Confederated Tribes and Bands of the Yakama Iribe Contact Made or Attempted, who/when/method of contact Outcome of Contact including Right Asserted (if any) Confederated Christian Nauer, via letter on 8/11/2021, to discuss cultural Tribes of the resources, surveys, and general introduction to the Project.
-A Peservation A draft apply of the survey report was provided for review. of Oregon Outreach is ongoing Samish Indian Tom Wooten, via letter on 8/11/2021, to discuss cultural Nation resources, surveys, and general introduction to the Project.
-A Project update letter was sent on March 1, 2022.
-In response to our letter of March 1, 2022, Jackie Ferry (Chelángen Director/Tribal Historic Preservation Officer, Samish Indian Nation) indicated they are not interested in engaging on Wananum Rex Buck Ir, via letter on 8/11/2021, to discuss cultural Tribe resources, surveys, and general introduction to the Project.
+☐ None known ■ Yes The Applicant consulted DAHP's Interactive Tribal Map, which identified the Confederated Tribes of the Warm Springs Reservation of Oregon, Samish Indian Nation, Wanapum Tribe, and Confederated Tribes and Bands of the Yakama Nation as tribes with traditional territories in the Project Area.
+Tribe Contact Made or Attempted, Who/When/method of contact Confederated Tribes of the Warm Springs Reservation of Oregon Samish Indian Nation Outcome of Contact including Right Asserted (if any)Christian Nauer, via letter on 8/11/2021, to discuss cultural resources, surveys, and general introduction to the Project.
+A Project update letter was sent on March 1, 2022.A draft copy of the survey report was provided for review.
+Outreach is ongoing.Tom Wooten, via letter on 8/11/2021, to discuss cultural resources, surveys, and general introduction to the Project.
+A Project update letter was sent on March 1, 2022.In response to our letter of March 1, 2022, Jackie Ferry (Cheléener Directed for the letter of the letter is one of the sentence of the letter of the sentence of the Wanapum Tribe (Chelángen Director/Tribal Historic Preservation Officer, Samish Indian Nation) indicated they are not interested in engaging on cultural resources on this project.
+Outreach is ongoing.
+Rex Buck Jr., via letter on 8/11/2021, to discuss cultural resources, surveys, and general introduction to the Project.
 A Project update letter was sent to Wanapum Tribe's general mailing address on March 1, 2022.
-In response to our letter of March 1, 2022, Jackie Ferry (Chelangen Director/Tribal Historic Preservation Officer, Samish Indian Nation) indicated they are not interested in engaging on cultural resources on this project.
-Outreach is ongoing Confederated Casey Barney, via letter on 8/11/2021, to discuss cultural Tribes and resources, surveys, and general introduction to the Project.
-A Bands of the Project update letter was sent on March 1, 2022.
-A draft copy of Yakama Nation the survey report was provided for review.
+In response to our letter of March 1, 2022, Jackie Ferry (Chelángen Director/Tribal Historic Preservation Officer, Samish Indian Nation) indicated they are not interested in engaging on cultural resources on this project.
 Outreach is ongoing.
-Dhil Diadon, from Contombor 2021 through March 2022 via Phil Rigdon, from September 2021 through March 2022, via introduction to the Project.
-Outreach is ongoing. ······································ Shannon Adams, Habitat Coordinator, via email on 3/3/2022, to discuss a potential opportunity for a habitat mitigation plan.
-No Confederated Cody Desautel and Michael Findlay via phone message.
-No Tribes of the response received to date.
+Confederated Tribes and Bands of the Yakama Nation Casey Barney, via letter on 8/11/2021, to discuss cultural resources, surveys, and general introduction to the Project.
+A Project update letter was sent on March 1, 2022.
+A draft copy of the survey report was provided for review.
 Outreach is ongoing.
-Colville Reservation Confederated Teara Farrow Ferman, via letter on 03/11/2022, to discuss I ribes of the cultural resources, surveys, and general introduction to the Indian Reservation
+Phil Rigdon, from September 2021 through March 2022, via numerous emails and phone conversations to discuss a general introduction to the Project.
+Outreach is ongoing.
+Contodorotod Shannon Adams, Habitat Coordinator, via email on 3/3/2022, to discuss a potential opportunity for a habitat mitigation plan.
+No response received to date.
+Confederated Tribes of the Colville Reservation Cody Desautel and Michael Findlay via phone message.
+No response received to date.
+Outreach is ongoing.
+Confederated Tribes of the Umatilla Indian Teara Farrow Ferman, via letter on 03/11/2022, to discuss cultural resources, surveys, and general introduction to the Project.
+Reservation